-Students in the Social Therapy Program are integrated into life and work at their community, gaining practical experience as resident coworkers while pursuing their studies.
-The curriculum includes academic and artistic coursework, supervised practice in childcare, education and therapy.
+Students in the Social Therapy programs are integrated into life and work at their community, gaining practical experience while pursuing their studies.
+The curriculum includes academic and artistic coursework, as well as supervised practice in home life and care and in cooperative work within the context of various craft workshops, biodynamic agriculture and other inclusive enterprises.
 The experience of life and work in the community forms an integral part of their educational experience and provides the foundation for the growth of their personal and professional capacities as practitioners of social therapy.

 Internationally, practitioners of social therapy serve in a wide variety of contexts, including:

 - Accompaniment and work with the elderly, individuals struggling with psychiatric conditions and other marginalized groups

 - Workshops and community initiatives

 - In-reach and outreach, education and volunteer support